mtlynch/mtlynch.io/content/notes/nixos-proxmox/index.md

 {{<img src="build-result.webp" alt="Screenshot of metadata page for a NixOS build from 2023-09-21" has-border="true" max-width="700px">}}

-## Rename the NixOS container image (optional)

-The NixOS container image download doesn't include any version or date information.
-For organization, I renamed my image file to:

-- `nixos-2024-10-21-lxdContainerImage.x86_64-linux.tar.xz`

-Renaming will help you identify which version of NixOS this is when you see it later in Proxmox, though this step is optional.

 ## Upload the image to Proxmox

 Now, it's time to upload the image to Proxmox.
 Scroll down to one of your Proxmox storage nodes.